Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

 Throughout the Contoso Hypermarket interface, whether you're a store manager reviewing sales data, a maintenance technician checking equipment status, or a shopper seeking assistance, Cerebral is your AI-powered assistant ready to help with any query.
 The system provides an intuitive and seamless way to access information across all store systems and documentation.

+> **Note**: To learn more about using the Contoso Hypermarket web applications and how Cerebral integrates with different operational interfaces, please refer to our [Shopper Insights Guide](../shopper_insights/_index.md).

 #### Getting Started with Cerebral

 1. **Accessing the Assistant**